-Owners of Apple's new phone line flocked to the Verizon, AT&T and iPhone subreddits to voice their frustrations with their iPhone 12's signal snags.
+Owners of Apple's new phone line flocked to the Verizon (opens in new tab), AT&T (opens in new tab) and iPhone (opens in new tab) subreddits to voice their frustrations with their iPhone 12's signal snags.
 All models seem to be affected.
 Reports have stemmed from both 5G and LTE networks.

 Angry iPhone 12 users take to Reddit to report signal dropping issues

-"I received my 12 Pro today, and within 5 minutes of leaving the house, I experienced my first drop in cell service," a Reddit poster said.
+"I received my 12 Pro today, and within 5 minutes of leaving the house, I experienced my first drop in cell service," a Reddit poster said (opens in new tab).
 "I figured it could be a one-off, but sure enough, while down in a well developed city with excellent reception, it drops again and does the same thing."

 The thread incited a fiery discussion among other iPhone 12 users who've suffered the same fate.
 With Apple remaining mum about the issue, Redditors banded together to unravel the mysteries behind the cellular-signal bug, and a consensus was formed.

 Redditors concluded that this problem isn't on their carrier's end — Apple is the culprit. "[Verizon] said that there is a major issue with iPhone 12 devices and it’s not just on Verizon, but other carriers as well," one Redditor said.

 "I can confirm it’s not a carrier issue because I’m in Tokyo japan on the AU network and I’ve had the signal drop on me 3 times already in less than a week," another chimed in.